rawiriblundell/wiki.bash-hackers.org/wishes.md

 ## General

-A simplified version of \`man bash' and interesting bash tricks.:-)
+A simplified version of `man bash` and interesting bash tricks.:-)

 > The whole site is meant to be like that: a simplified or better
 > human-readable collection of manpage snipplets.
 Maybe a page with the